cmualgos/cmualgos.github.io/_posts/2018-10-05-mw-and-flows.md

 ### A Tight Example for the Basic Electrical Flow Algorithm

 So is the width of this electrical flow algorithm actually
-$\Omega(\sqrt{m})$, or do we need a smarter analysis?
-Here's an example from the Christiano et al. paper that shows that the width of the basic electrical flow oracle can be as large as $\sqrt{m}$, with all edges having unit resistance.
+$\Omega(\sqrt{m})$, or is the algorithm good and we just need a smarter analysis?
+Here's an example from the Christiano et al. paper that shows that the width of the basic electrical flow oracle can be as large as
+$\sqrt{m}$, with all edges having unit resistance.

 ![Example for m-one-half](/figures/elecflow1.jpg)